jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 There's quite a lot to absorb at once.
 I highly suggest following along with the the <a href="https://github.com/jarsbe/flux-starter-kit" target="_blank">starter kit</a> and typing out each line to achieve the best comprehension.

-*Disclaimer: Use of constants and Web Utils is omitted and the Dispatcher has been simplified compared to most other guides.
+*Disclaimer: Use of constants and Web Utils is omitted.
 This makes understanding Flux simpler and once you've grokked the pattern reading the [official examples](https://github.com/facebook/flux/tree/master/examples) will fill in these secondary concepts.*

 ## Views